IOBYTE/kn5toac/README.md

 I'm just playing around with the idea of using Assetto Corsa cars in Speed Dreams.

-I'm trying to convert Assetto Corsa kn5 files to AC3D files just to learn how things work.
+I'm trying to convert an Assetto Corsa car directory to a Speed Dreams car directory.
 It's partially working  but has issues.
-Once I get it fully working I will decide if the AC3D file should be modified to what Speed Dreams expects or just write the kn5 importers and use the kn5 files.

-It should also be possible to generate a Speed Dreams configuration file from the ini and lut files.

 Status
 ------